 There is potential for unforeseen tax costs when passing on shares in a company.
 Especially if there is a very high cash balance in the company or the company has investments.
 For this reason, an exit strategy should be part of the company director’s thinking well before the exit date.
 A good plan that involves salary, bonus, benefits, and pension will help to reduce excess cash.
 The purpose of this is to make you are aware that there can be risks.
 The risk for Chloe was just short of €360,000.
 As always, we would urge you to get help from your advisors before embarking on any course of action.

-Do you need help to put a plan in place?
-Call Deirdre on 051396703 or contact us.
+Do you need help putting a plan in place?
+Call Deirdre on 051396703 or start here.
 Tell us about you and your business and we will see if we can help.